Statement of Commitment to Members

-Free checking accounts are available to offer you the flexibility and convenience you need to manage your money- with access by ATM or phone anytime.
+Free checking accounts are available to offer members the flexibility and convenience needed to manage their money.
 There is no minimum opening deposit, balance, or monthly maintenance fee.
 Unlimited check writing, free Debit Card, and free ATM transactions are provided to the member.

-Certificates can be opened with a minimum balance of only $1,000, allowing you the flexibility to lock in attractive interest rates guaranteed for the length of time that best suits the member’s needs.
-Certificates are available with terms ranging from 3 months to 60 months.
+Certificates can be opened with a minimum balance of only $1,000, allowing members the flexibility to lock in attractive interest rates guaranteed for the length of time that best suits the member’s needs.
+Certificates are available with terms ranging from three months to 60 months.

 A $5 minimum deposit is needed to open a Christmas Club account.
-Checks for the balance plus interest will be mailed to the member in November.
-Interest is paid quarterly on the Average Daily Balance of $250 or more.
+The balance, plus interest, will be transferred to the member’s share account in November.

 Share draft checking accounts offer overdraft protection from the member’s Share savings account for a low $1 transfer fee.

 VISA credit card is available to members with an attractive interest rate of 10 – 16%